samrayner/ColorAssetCatalog/README.md

 # ColorAssetCatalog

-This Pod adds iOS 9+ backwards compatibility for named colors in asset catalogs.
+This Pod adds iOS 9+ compatibility for named colors in asset catalogs.

-It extends UIColor with a new optional initializer: `UIColor(asset: "<name of Color Set in Colors.xcassets>")`
+It extends UIColor with a new optional initializer: `UIColor(asset:)` that works in the same way as `UIColor(named:)`.

 This will only work in code. **Named colors set in Interface Builder will still not work on iOS 9 or 10!**